ryanloutos/WashU-Bears-Baseball-Website/README.md

 Module 7 Creative Project: Rubric
-Idea: Make an app that houses pitcher velocity/outing data that can be easily accessed 5pt - Turned in rubric on time
+Idea: Make an app that houses pitcher velocity/outing data that can be easily accessed DONE 5pt - Turned in rubric on time
 5pt - Best Practices
   2pt - Code passes HTML W3C
   2pt - Code follows PEP 8 standard
   1pt - Code well commented
-10pt - Learned/Used Flask
+DONE 10pt - Learned/Used Flask
 65pt - Functionality
-  10pt - Only members of team can log in and access database 15pt - Data entry for velo tracking sheet is functional and intuitive 15pt - Users can choose what statistics they want to see from their outings and it displays in a readable manner (minimum 5 statistics calculated)
+  DONE 10pt - Only members of team can log in and access database 15pt - Data entry for velo tracking sheet is functional and intuitive 15pt - Users can choose what statistics they want to see from their outings and it displays in a readable manner (minimum 5 statistics calculated)
   10pt - Coach, team manager, and pitcher himself can enter data for a specific pitcher